danielharrell/open-eyes-lect-2017-18/Open.md

 will spoil---as if for nature, even if not for us, the lidless jar has no inside, and can only gain one by being closed.
-Given that, in what sense, if any, can I truly open the jar---keeping its inside inside, but indeed open to the outside---no matter how great my grip on the lid?
+Given that, in what sense, if any, can I truly open the jar, no matter how great my grip on the lid?
+How do I keep the jar's inside inside, so it can indeed be open to the outside rather than become a part of the outside?

 ## The Parabola {#parabola}